animade/frontend-md/README.md

 - Automated - Parses comments in a file, pulls out the first one and adds it as a description
 - Readable - results are saved to a seperate Frontend.md markdown file in the root of your project

 Below is a very simple example output for a stylesheets folder.
-The file descriptions (i.e. "# App Structure" et al.) are pulled automatically from the comments.
+The file descriptions (i.e. "# App Structure" etc) are pulled automatically from the first comment in each file (look in `test/source` for examples).

 ````
 source/